PegasusResearch/pegasus/_sources/index.rst.txt

 - A CAD model for a 3D printed drone used in the project;

-- A set of Gazebo plugins to simulate the drone in Gazebo;
+- An interface with PX4 and Pegasus Simulator and Gazebo Classic for 3D simulations;

 This project is provided as is, with no warranty or support.
 It is intended to be used as a reference for other researchers and developers in the field of control and robotics.
-It may NOT be used for commercial purposes or military applications without the explicit consent from the project founder.
+It may **NOT** be used for commercial purposes or military applications without the explicit consent from the project founder.

 Developer Team